-We acquired 100% of Auxly Learnington, our former joint venture with partner Peter Quiring, on November 22, 2021.
-Auxly Learnington is comprised of a 1.1 million square foot highly automated greenhouse in Learnington, Ontario, which holds licences for cultivation and processing under the Cannabis Act, authorizing the cultivation, processing, storage and sale of Cannabis Products.
+Auxly Learnington is comprised of a 1.1 million square foot automated greenhouse in Learnington, Ontario, which holds licences for cultivation and processing under the Cannabis Act, authorizing the cultivation, processing, storage and sale of Cannabis Products.
 Auxly Learnington utilizes a perpetual harvest methodology which results in a continuous supply of cannabis and flexibility to adjust production capacity to demand as required.
-On November 25, 2021, Auxly Leamington received approval from Health Canada for the expansion of the site perimeter, allowing for the future use of additional processing and storage space.
+On November 25, 2021, Auxly Learnington received approval from Health Canada for the expansion of the site perimeter, allowing for the future use of additional processing and storage space.
 Following approval of the amendment, the total area of the licensed perimeter stands at 866,000 square feet.
-Auxly Leamington intends to use this space to introduce environmentally controlled processing rooms and high efficiency automation equipment to expand its manufacturing capabilities.
-Auxly Leamington is producing award-winning cannabis strains, including popular Back Forty strains Wedding Pie, Animal Mints and Fruity Pebbles OG, all of which are sold to and used exclusively by the Company in its full suite of Cannabis Products.
+Auxly Learnington intends to use this space to introduce environmentally controlled processing rooms and high efficiency automation equipment to expand its manufacturing capabilities.
+Auxly Learnington is producing award-winning cannabis strains, including popular Back Forty strains Wedding Pie, Animal Mints, Mandarin Cookies and Fruity Pebbles OG, all of which are sold to and used exclusively by the Company in its full suite of Cannabis Products.
 In addition, Auxly Leamington possesses an extensive genetic library and continues to evaluate all opportunities to acquire new cultivars suited for Auxly's portfolio of Cannabis Products.
-We expect to incur expenditures at this facility of approximately \$3.0-4.0 million towards capital projects throughout 2022.
-As at March 31, 2022, expenditures of approximately \$0.4 million have been made towards these capital projects.
+We expect to incur expenditures at this facility of approximately \$3.5-4.5 million towards capital projects throughout 2022.
+As at June 30, 2022, expenditures of approximately \$2.1 million have been made towards these capital projects.

 Funding for the initial project budget was provided by the Company in the form of an equity contribution and a subordinated promissory note totaling approximately \$98.5 million provided prior to 2020, and a \$84 million secured credit facility underwritten by a syndicate of lenders led by the Bank of Montreal ("BMO").
 The Company's contribution along with the credit facility comprised the required expenditures for the initial budgeted construction of the facility.
-Concurrently with the Auxly Learnington acquisition, the Company and Auxly Learnington amended and restated the secured credit facility with BMO and the same syndicate of lenders thereby remedying the defaults noted by BMO on April 16, 2021.
-Under the amended and restated secured credit facility date of the credit facility was extended by a year to September 30, 2023, with an option for Auxly Learnington to extend for an additional year by making a further principal repayment of \$5 million by December 31, 2022.
-The obligations of Auxly Learnington under the credit facility also continue to be supported by an unsecured \$33 million limited resource guarantee provided by the Company.
-The principal owing under the credit facility at March 31, 2022 was approximately \$61.0 million.
+Concurrently with the Auxly Leamington acquisition, the Company and Auxly Leamington amended and restated the secured credit facility with BMO and the same syndicate of lenders thereby remedying the defaults noted by BMO on April 16, 2021.
+Under the amended and restated secured credit facility, Auxly made a \$15 million cash payment towards the outstanding principal balance of the credit facility and the maturity date of the credit facility was extended to September 30, 2023, with an option for Auxly Leamington to extend for an additional year by making a further principal repayment of \$5 million by December 31, 2022.
+The obligations of Auxly Leamington under the credit facility also continue to be supported by an unsecured \$33 million limited resource guarantee provided by the Company.
+The principal owing under the credit facility at June 30, 2022 was approximately \$60.0 million.

-Auxly Annapolis (formerly Robinsons) and Auxly Annapolis OG (formderly Robinsons Outdoor Grow)
+Auxly Annapolis (formerly Robinsons) and Auxly Annapolis OG (formerly Robinsons Outdoor Grow)